 Croatian nature is open to everybody and offers numerous possibilities for recreation, extreme sports, relaxing, sightseeing, and even pitching a tent to sleep outdoors.
-In addition to the well-known places like Plitvice Lakes National Park or Skradinski Buk in Krka National Park where more than a million tourists go every year, there are so many other places worth visiting.
+In addition to the well-known places like Plitvice Lakes National Park or Skradinski Buk in Krka National Park, where more than a million tourists go every year, there are so many other places worth visiting.

 Seekers of peace and contemplation can enjoy the silence of remote hikes on Velebit Mountain with magnificent views of the Adriatic Sea and its beautiful islands.

-Here are ten of my favourite places to enjoy nature in Croatia: Croatia is not only blessed with ancient Mediterranean culture and Dalmatian towns built of gleaming limestone, but also with extraordinary nature.
+Here are ten of my favorite places to enjoy nature in Croatia: Croatia is not only blessed with ancient Mediterranean culture and Dalmatian towns built of gleaming limestone but also with extraordinary nature.

-It is small country with a beautifully indented, island-speckled coastline along with preserved rivers, pristine forests, huge wetlands and wild mountains in the interior.
+It is a small country with a beautifully indented, island-speckled coastline and preserved rivers, pristine forests, huge wetlands, and wild mountains in the interior.

-Croatia still harbours three big carnivores: the wolf, the bear and the lynx, as well as a long list of other animals and plants.
-Croatia boasts more than 15 endemic species of freshwater fish that live in short, isolated and very diverse rivers with waterfalls and deep canyons.
-Fauna that live in several thousand known caves is more than 70% endemic!
+Croatia still harbors three big carnivores: the wolf, the bear, and the lynx, as well as a long list of other animals and plants.
+Croatia boasts more than 15 endemic species of freshwater fish that live in short, isolated, and very diverse rivers with waterfalls and deep canyons.
+Fauna that lives in several thousand known caves is more than 70% endemic!
 Croatia is even now home to two UNESCO Global Geoparks!

-Mljet Island in the Dubrovnik region is the true Mediterranean that once was.
-It’s an unspoilt oasis of tranquillity that, according to legend, captivated Odysseus for seven years.
-Mljet is known for its extensive pine forest, thus it is called green island.
-One third of the island is in the national park, where saltwater lakes are main attractions.
+Mljet Island in the Dubrovnik region is the authentic Mediterranean that once was.
+It’s an unspoiled oasis of tranquillity that, according to legend, captivated Odysseus for seven years.
+Mljet is known for its extensive pine forest; thus, it is called green island.
+One-third of the island is in the national park, where saltwater lakes are the main attractions.
 Forest and the lakes are in such close contact that some mussels grow on the pine branches that are immersed in the water.

-The Drava River is a hidden gem of Panonian, continental Croatia.
-It is one of the few remaining lowland rivers in Europe, where the river through never-ending erosion and sedimentation cycles constantly recreates habitats like steep banks, gravel and sand bars, side-branches, oxbow lakes and flooded forests.
+The Drava River is a hidden gem of Pannonian, continental Croatia.
+It is one of the few remaining lowland rivers in Europe, where the river, through never-ending erosion and sedimentation cycles, constantly recreates habitats like steep banks, gravel and sand bars, side-branches, oxbow lakes, and flooded forests.

-Mrežnica River with a hundred waterfalls near Karlovac is actually just like Plitvice lakes, only stretched to more than 70 kilometres in a forested canyon.
-This is an oasis of silence where nature reigns, and people paddle on the nearly still surface of the green river or swim near the dazzling waterfalls.
+Mrežnica River, with a hundred waterfalls near Karlovac, is just like Plitvice lakes, only stretched to more than 70 kilometers in a forested canyon.
+This is an oasis of silence where nature reigns and people paddle on the nearly still surface of the green river or swim near the dazzling waterfalls.

-Velebit mountain looks like a giant fortress above the northern Adriatic and is both nature park and national park.
-Thousands of hectares of rocky grasslands, forests and craggy limestone rocks comprise the heart of wilderness where wolves hunt freely.
-An excellent network of hiking trails offer lifelong possibilities for exploration.
+Velebit mountain looks like a giant fortress above the northern Adriatic and is both a nature park and a national park.
+Thousands of hectares of rocky grasslands, forests, and craggy limestone rocks comprise the heart of wilderness where wolves hunt freely.
+An excellent network of hiking trails offers lifelong possibilities for exploration.

-The Krupa River, a tributary of better-known Zrmanja River, hides extraordinary beauty in only seven kilometres of its course.
-It is nestled in a huge rocky canyon with giant waterfalls, while the river abounds with endemic fish.
+The Krupa River, a tributary of the better-known Zrmanja River, hides extraordinary beauty in only seven kilometers of its course.
+It is nestled in a vast rocky canyon with giant waterfalls, while the river abounds with endemic fish.

 Lastovo Island is located far from the mainland coast.
 This isolation left many cultural and natural spots preserved.
 But the true treasures lay below the sea surface.
-Blue depths of the smaller nearby islands, especially Bijelac and Sušac are full of colours from red and yellow gorgonian corals, together with huge shoals of fish.
+Blue depths of the smaller nearby islands, especially Bijelac and Sušac, are full of colors from red and yellow gorgonian corals, together with huge shoals of fish.

-Gorski kotar is the green heart of Croatia, a forest clad mountain range with high density of lynx, wolves and bears.
-This is the most humid part of Croatia, with long lasting white winters and fresh summers, where spruce and fir fragrance revitalizes the body.
+Gorski Kotar is the green heart of Croatia, a forest-clad mountain range with a high density of lynx, wolves, and bears.
+This is the most humid part of Croatia, with long-lasting white winters and fresh summers, where spruce and fir fragrance revitalizes the body.

 Telašćica Nature Park